openstack/monasca-ceilometer/README.md

 monasca-ceilometer
 ========

-Python plugin code for Ceilometer to send samples to monasca-api
+Python plugin and storage driver for Ceilometer to send samples to monasca-api

 ### Installation Instructions

 Assumes that an active monasca-api server is running.

-1. Run devstack to get openstack installed.  monasca-ceilometer was developed on a Ubuntu 12.04 host.
+1. Run devstack to get openstack installed.

 2. Install python-monascaclient